 It was one of those moments when you see something and you think, should I say something?

-I grew up in Romania where everybody was white, but for many years I didn’t even know I was white, because there wasn’t anything to compare myself to.
+I grew up in Romania where everybody was White, but for many years I didn’t even know I was White, because there wasn’t anything to compare myself to.
 Most of the literature I consumed was European and Russian.
-On TV, people of other races were in black-and-white, which made someone’s suntan and someone else’s melanin look the same shade of gray on the screen.
-When I went to Bucharest for college, I encountered people of other races and I saw them as different not as much because of their skin color but because they had… passports.
+On our small black-and-white TV, stories about faraway places were a welcome reminder that there was something beyond the closed borders of our country.
+Then I went to Bucharest for college, and I finally encountered foreigners.
+They were special people because they had… passports.
 To visit Romania, they had to have something I couldn’t yet dream of: a passport and enough money to buy an airplane ticket.

 It took a few years, but in the end I had my own passport and an airplane ticket, paid for by Microsoft.
 In the US, I heard and read and listened to conversations about racism, but it all sounded remote to me.
 My ancestors didn’t enslave African-Americans.
 They didn’t put Japanese people in internment camps during World War II.
 They did take part in the Holocaust though, and I struggled with that.
-But the white guilt many talked about just didn’t burden me.
-Later, I understood that my position as a white woman in our current American society had to do with the privilege white men had built for themselves, their offspring, and the people who looked like them.
+But the White guilt many talked about just didn’t burden me at first.
+Later, I understood that my position as a White woman in our current American society had to do with the privilege White men had built for themselves, their offspring, and the people who looked like them.
 I began to understand the concept of implicit bias.

 After years of living in Seattle with all the requisite literature and documentaries about the Civil War and the Civil Rights Movement under my belt, I considered myself not a racist.
 One Saturday afternoon, I was telling a Romanian friend a story about a recent failure—something I’d tried and almost succeeded at.
 It could’ve been baking a turkey, taking a karate course, or sketching my self-portrait in a drawing class—I don’t remember.